We take reports of anti-social behaviour seriously and work with residents and other agencies to put things right

 Try to sort out minor issues like noise nuisance yourself.
 Speaking to your neighbour is often the quickest and easiest way to solve problems.

-We also offer mediation as a way of helping neighbours resolve their conflict.
+We also arrange mediation as a way of helping neighbours resolve their conflict.
 This is where an independent person discusses the problem with everyone involved and helps them find a solution.

-If the anti-social behaviour is on-going, please keep a accurate record of any incidents – dates, times and what happened.
+If the anti-social behaviour is on-going, please contact us.
+We will give you a diary sheet so you can keep an accurate record of any incidents – dates, times and what happened.
 This will help us collect evidence which we can use if we need to take the perpetrator to court.

 If the problem is serious or repeated, please report the anti-social behaviour to Catalyst and the police.
 Remember that if you witness or are a victim of crime please report it to the police – call 999 for emergencies or 101 for non-emergencies.